rlavelle/nba/README.md

 - Rewrite model building and prediction framework
 	- dont recompute features daily for the entire dataset

-- Framework to grade previous games predictions, and rolling seasomal predictions
+- Framework to grade previous games predictions, and rolling seasonal predictions
-- Database schema and storage for predictions
 - Criterion for unit betting based on all provided predictions

 Backlog: